-- 1. Disconnect and lock-out all power switches to fan.
-See warning below. - 2.
-Check all fasteners, set screws and locking collars on the fan, bearings, drive, motor base and accessories for tightness. - 3.
+- 1. Confirm that building supply voltage matches the voltage for which the unit is wired. - 2.
+Check all piping and wiring penetrations made by contractors for water tightness.
+All penetrations must be made watertight to prevent water damage to the unit and building. - 3.
 Rotate the fan wheel manually to be sure that it is free to operate.
 Remove any dirt or debris that may have accumulated during installation. - 4.
-Check for bearing alignment and lubrication. - 5.
-Check for coupling alignment (Arr.
-8 only). - 6.
-Check the V-belt drive for proper alignment and - 7.
-Check all guarding (if supplied) to ensure that it is securely attached and not interfering with rotating - 8.
-Check operation of variable inlet vanes or discharge dampers (if supplied) for freedom of movement. - 9.
+Check the fan bearing setscrews for tightness. - 5.
+Check alignment of sheaves and V-belts.
+See Belt Drive Maintenance section. - 6.
+Inspect all fasteners to ensure that none have loosened during shipment. - 7.
+Check flex coupling for proper alignment and connect between motor shaft and fan shaft (arrangement 8). - 8.
+Check all guarding to ensure that it is securely attached and not interfering with rotating parts. - 9.
 Check all electrical connections for proper attachment. - 10.
-Check housing and ductwork, if accessible, for obstructions and foreign material that may damage the fan wheel.
+Check housing and ductwork, if accessible, for obstructions and foreign material that may damage the fan wheel. - Fill drainage piping trap if installed.